10 Genius Hacks to Save Money on Spices

 3. Make Your Own Spice Mixes

-A bonus: Hand-mixed spice and herb blends make great gifts anytime of the year, especially if they are themed to a holiday or as a thank you to the party host.
+A bonus: Hand-mixed spice and herb blends make great gifts any time of the year, especially if they are themed for a holiday or as a thank-you to the party host.
 Think about a spice grinder and a cookbook on how to use and make spices as a birthday, house warming or wedding gift.

 Back to top ↑